How to Backup and Restore WordPress

 Open your website and test whether the website works as intended and is entirely functional.

-If you created a backup from a multisite network and you want to restore the backup on another existing multisite, for example, to copy the multisite to another server, there are a few things to consider, depending on the type of multisite you operate:
+Suppose you created a backup from a multisite network and want to restore it on another existing multisite, for example, to copy the multisite to another server.
+In that case, there are a few things to consider, depending on the multisite type you operate:

-WP STAGING can handle out of the box the following different multisite setups:
+WP STAGING can handle the following multisite setups out of the box:

 example.com will turn into destination.com